Monday, July 22, 2019

 This one is tricky, because often the answer is “Yes.”
 But only at first glance.
 Yes, they stop the curse.
 Yes, they deal with their grief.
 Yes, they escape the puzzle room.

 However, when we look closer, we realize that any character dropped into the same situation would have resolved the same problem.
-The people in it don’t matter, it’s the situation that matters.
-Even more, the entire book was how that situation was resolved.
-It’s not really a story but scene after scene saying:
+The people don’t matter—it’s the situation that matters.
+Even more, the entire book is how that situation is resolved.
+It’s not actually a story, but scene after scene saying:

-- This is how to solve the puzzles.
+3. This is how the puzzles got solved.

-(Here’s more on The End is Near: What Makes a Good Ending?)
+(Here’s more with Does Your Novel Just…Stop?
+What Makes a Good Ending)

-- The characters aren't motivated by anything other than "plot says this happens now."
+• The characters aren't motivated by anything other than "the plot says this happens now."

-- The stakes are often super-high, but there aren't really any consequences to failure--usually because there is no failure since the plot is predetermined.
+• The stakes are often super-high, but there aren't any real consequences to failure—usually because there is no failure, since the plot is predetermined.

-There are exceptions to everything, so you will find novels from time to time (and in some genres, such as hard science fiction) that do explore an idea and that's the whole point.
+There are exceptions to everything, so you will find novels from time to time (such as hard science fiction) where exploring the idea is the whole point.
 But in these novels, the situation itself typically has many layers and the approach is about showing various aspects of that idea.
 It's not, "This is how X happened."

-(Here's more on The Difference Between Idea, Premise, Plot, and Story)
+(Here's more with The Difference Between Idea, Premise, Plot, and Story)

 Find the problem in your novel’s situation and give it to the right character to solve.
 Then you’ll have a great story to go with it.

 Have you ever written a situation novel?
-Read one?
+Ever read one?

 Need help revising a situation or premise novel?
 Get all three Fixing Your Revision Problems books in one omnibus!